Random Testing

 You may want to emphasize:

-• The policy’s immediate objectives, which may be to comply with drug-free workplace regulations (if applicable) and to prevent drug-related workplace accidents, illnesses, absenteeism, and performance problems.
+• The policy has immediate objectives, such as complying with drug-free workplace regulations (if applicable).
+It also aims to prevent drug-related workplace accidents, illnesses, absenteeism, and performance problems.

-• The policy’s long-term goals of protecting and improving employee health, safety, and productivity, in part by addressing workplace alcohol and drug misuse.
+• A key long-term goal is to protect and improve employee health, safety, and productivity.
+The policy helps address workplace alcohol and drug misuse.

-• The policy’s intent to safeguard employer assets from theft and destruction, or protect trade secrets
+• Employers implement the policy to safeguard assets from theft and destruction.
+It also helps protect trade secrets.

 Items to consider (in no particular order):